JKU-ICG/AOS/LFR/README.md

 - [GLM](https://github.com/g-truc/glm) for matrix/vector calculations
 - [nlohmann/json](https://github.com/nlohmann/json) for reading and writing JSON files
 - [stb_image](https://github.com/nothings/stb) for reading images
-XXX check again XXX
+- ***XXX check again XXX***

 ## Python bindings
 We provide Python bindings, which make it easy to use the renderer in Python projects.
-To compile them follow the steps described in [`LFR/python/README`](./LFR/python/README.md).
+To compile them follow the steps described in [`./python/README`](./LFR/python/README.md).

 ## Install

 To compile the renderer with the user interface in native C++ follow the steps below:
 ### Windows building:
-Open the Visual Studio solution at `LFR/vs/LFR.sln` and compile it.
+Open the Visual Studio solution at `./vs/LFR.sln` and compile it.
 Compilation has been tested with Visual Studio 2019 and the necessary libraries/DLLs (for Assimp and GLFW) are precompiled and included in the repository (`lib` and `bin`).

 ### Linux (e.g. a Raspberry Pi) building:
 Install GLFW and compile Assimp first.